Food composition.

 Include a hypertrophy or power block

 As well as taking deloads we can decide to completely switch our training focus and develop other attributes which are going to help us get stronger in the long run.
 Ironically training for strength all of the time is not going to make you stronger!
-Our bodies can only get so strong before our progress stalls maybe because of fatigue from strength training for a long time.
-Or maybe our bodies have adapted to the stimulus and now strength training is just not producing new gains for us anymore.
+Our bodies can only get so strong before our progress stall because of fatigue and staleness from strength training for a long time.
+Or maybe our bodies have adapted to the stimulus and now the strength training we were doing is just not producing new gains for us anymore.
 Or maybe we have just maxed out on how strong our body can get with our current body weight.

 Bigger is sometimes better

-This is the perfect time to introduce a hypertrophy or muscle building phase to build new muscle which improves leverages, leading to becoming stronger.
+This is the perfect time to introduce a hypertrophy or muscle building phase to build new muscle which improves leverages, leading to more strength.
 With more muscle you have “more potential” to get stronger.
-After a muscle building phase we could return to a strength focused block of training to translate that new muscle into strength.
+After a muscle building phase, we could return to a strength-focused block of training to translate that new muscle into strength.
 A typical training cycle could look like this:

 Meso 1/ Strength focused: